OoHappyoO/Minecraft-DG-LAB-mod/README_en.md

   - Mod Menu
   - Cloth Config

-After add the mod, use `/dglab connect` to open the QRCode.
+After add the mod,
+configure IP in the configuration screen (open it with Mod Menu or `/dglab`) Then use `/dglab connect` to open the QRCode.
-Then scan it with DG-LAB 3.0 app.
+Scan it with DG-LAB 3.0 app.

 #### Configuration